Azkals Development Club: Youth academy

 The formation of the Azkals Development Academy (ADA), which is associated with ADT, was first announced in November 2022 by Stephan Schröck.
 The academy was launched by May 2023.

 It remains operational following ADT's withdrawal from the 2022–23 PFL season.
 The academy was set to send a team in the 2023 Copa Paulino Alcantara.
 However, a new club CF Manila entered the Copa from the core of ADA players.

+Futsal

+The ADT competed as the Azkals Development Club (ADC) for both the men's and women's open divisions of the inaugural 2026 PFF Futsaliga.